What is a good pension pot to have by retirement?

 What is your Pension Fund?

 Your pension fund is all of your retirement funds collectively.
-If you have employer-sponsored retirement funds and individual retirement funds, the combination makes up your pension fund and is what you have to use when you retire.
+If you have employer-sponsored retirement funds and individual retirement funds, the combination makes up your pension fund and is what you must use when you retire.

-All retirement accounts are tax-advantaged either upfront (when you contribute) or when you withdraw funds depending on if you have a traditional retirement account (tax breaks now) or Roth account (tax breaks when you retire).
+All retirement accounts are tax-advantaged either upfront (when you contribute) or when you withdraw funds, depending on whether you have a traditional retirement account (tax breaks now) or a Roth account (tax breaks when you retire).

 How Much Does a Great Pension Fund Have?

-Like we said earlier, no two people have the same financial needs for retirement.
-A great pension fund allows you to meet your financial goals during retirement.
+As we said earlier, no two people have the exact financial needs for retirement.
+An excellent pension fund allows you to meet your financial goals during retirement.
 Ideally, you should be able to replace around 80% of your income before retirement each year.
 If you retire making $100,000 a year, you should be able to have $80,000 a year in retirement if you save right.

-To determine a great pension fund for you, ask yourself these questions:
+To determine an excellent pension fund for you, ask yourself these questions:

 • What age do I plan to retire?